Learn More »

 If you are financially unable to meet your court ordered obligation on the day of sentencing, you may request a payment plan.
 This can only be considered once you have completed the detailed financial application and make a required down payment.

 Payments are accepted in person at the front counter located in the lobby of the Court during business hours.
+Notice: All debit/credit card transactions will incur a convenience fee.

 Court Address / Map: